 Municipalities are governed by municipal councils.
 The job of municipal councils is to make decisions about municipal financing and services.
 In Ontario, the head of Municipal Council is either called the Mayor or the Reeve.
 The Members of Council are either called Councillors or Aldermen.

 The Mayor and Regional Councillors sit on both the City Council and the Council of the Regional Municipality of Durham.
 The City Councillors sit on City Council only.
 The Mayor and all Councillors serve a 4 year term.
-The Mayor is elected by voters across the entire City, while the Regional and City Councillors are elected by voters in 1 of the 3 respective wards.

 How is the Head of Council Elected?